-Expanding the power of their body and mind, people can get the abilities inherent in animals.
-The world for them becomes bright and saturated, as they can see and feel things that are not perceptible to humans.
+Humans can enhance the power of their bodies and minds and acquire extraordinary animal abilities inherent in other species.
+Their world becomes bright and saturated as they can see and feel things that are not perceptible to humans.

-100 years ago there were people who with the help of tattoos and surgery changed their appearance in order to resemble zebras or cats.
+Some time ago, there were people who changed their appearance in order to resemble zebras or cats with the help of tattoos and surgery.
 Their purpose was to gain popularity and become celebrities.

-Now, with the development of science and medicine, many people tend to use the wonders of progress, extending the capabilities of their body.
-It is not about looking like animals, it’s about getting abilities that most people don’t even dream about.
+Now, with the development of science and medicine, many people tend to use the wonders of progress to extend the capabilities of their bodies.
+It is not about looking like animals, it’s about getting animal abilities that most people don’t even dream about.

-All we know about the electric fields around us, but very few people had a chance to feel the effect of them, except for that electric shock when you touch a “charged” wool sweater.
+We all know about the electric fields around us, but very few people had a chance to feel their effect, except for that tiny electric shock when you touch a “charged” wool sweater.

 However, many animals are able to sense the invisible world of electricity around them.
 Sharks, for example, have special openings in their head, called the ampullae of Lorenzini.
-With their help, these predatory fish detect interference in the electromagnetic field generated by a potential prey.
+With their help, these predatory marine animals detect the interference in the electromagnetic field generated by potential prey.

 It is believed that many species of birds, as well as lobster and bees, also feel magnetism, using it for the purpose of navigation.

 There were enthusiasts who wanted to immerse themselves in the world of electricity, getting another, “sixth sense” in addition to the existing five.
-Implanting tiny magnets in their fingers, they are now able to feel electromagnetic fields produced by modern devices.
+By implanting tiny magnets in their fingers, they are now able to feel electromagnetic fields produced by electrical devices.

 “Fingers are not attracted to the radiation source as the implanted magnets are too small.
 All you feel is a slight vibration that occurs when approaching any electrical appliance,” says Peyton Rowlands, biohacker from Texas.